dreamcastnan/aws_sysops_notes/README.md

  7.4 can be copied across AZ
  7.5 can make AMI from snapshot
  7.6 EBS restored from a snapshot need to be pre-warmed ( using fio or dd command to read entire volume)
- 7.7 snapshot can be automated using Amzon Data Lifecycle Manager( **via CloudWatch Event - scheduled**)
+ 7.7 snapshot can be automated using Amazon Data Lifecycle Manager( **via CloudWatch Event - scheduled**)
 8. Encryption
  8.1 Data at rest/data in flight/snapshot/volumes restored from snapshot all encrypted
  8.2 minimal impact on latency
  8.3 encrypt key from KMS
- 8.4 copy an unencrypted snapshot allows encryption
+ 8.4 copy an un-encrypted snapshot allows encryption
- 8.5 To encrypt an unencrypted EBS volume
+ 8.5 To encrypt an un-encrypted EBS volume

     ```code
     create snapshot of the volume